MicrosoftDocs/azure-docs/articles/dns/dns-operations-recordsets-cli.md

 ## Create a DNS record

-To create a DNS record, use the `az network dns record-set <recordtype> create` command.
+To create a DNS record, use the `az network dns record-set <recordtype> add-record` command.
 (Where recordtype is the type of record, i.e A, SRV, TXT, etc) For help, see `az network dns record-set --help`.

 When creating a record, you need to specify the resource group name, zone name, record set name, the record type, and the details of the record being created.
 The record set name given must be a *relative* name, meaning it must exclude the zone name.